openstack/tacker-specs/specs/template.rst

-* If you would like to provide a diagram with your spec, text representations are preferred. http://asciiflow.com/ is a very nice tool to assist with making ascii diagrams. blockdiag is another tool.
+* If you would like to provide a diagram with your spec, text representations are preferred. http://asciiflow.com/ is a very nice tool to assist with making ascii diagrams. blockdiag and mermaid are another tools.
   These are described below.
   If you require an image (screenshot) for your BP, attaching that to the BP and checking it in is also accepted.
 However, text representations are preferred.